Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Hebb's theory**: simply put, says that neurons that fire together strengthen their connections, "neurons that fire together, wire together."
 - **Hidden Layer**: An intermediate layer in the neural network that processes information.
 - **Hidden Layers**: Multiple intermediate layers that process data between the input and output layers.
 - **Hierarchical Clustering**: A clustering technique that creates a hierarchical structure of groups.
+- **Hyperparameter Tuning**: is the process of selecting the **optimal values** for a machine learning model’s hyperparameters.
 - **Hyperbolic Tangent (Tanh)**: A sigmoid variant with outputs ranging from -1 to 1, providing more balanced values.
 - **Hyperplane**: A multidimensional surface that separates data into different classes.
 - **Image Classification**: An application of neural networks where images are categorized into different classes.